web2py/py4web/docs/chapter-03.rst

 ::

-   py4web-start set_password
+   ./py4web set_password
-   py4web-start run apps
+   ./py4web run apps

-With this type of installation, remember to always use **py4web-start** instead of ‘py4web’ or ‘py4web.py’ in the following documentation.
+(omit './' if you're using Windows).

-Notice the binaries many not correspond to the latest master or the latest stable branch of py4web although we do our best to keep them up to date.
+Notice: the binaries many not correspond to the latest master or the latest stable branch of py4web although we do our best to keep them up to date.